icon

 How might we help transitioning Service members approach social reintegration in a genuine and dedicated way before and after separation?

-How might we provide equitable, relevant, and high-quality individualized guidance and clear instructions available throughout the transition process?
+How might we provide relevant and high-quality individualized guidance and clear instructions available throughout the transition process?

 How might we consider opportunities to improve existing military resources that ease the Service members’ reintegration post-separation?